-Can you find out who owns a car by its registration number?
+Can you find out who owns a car by a license plate check?

-Legally, no. Unless you have a valid reason approved by the DVLA—such as a legal dispute, insurance case, or public safety issue—you won’t be able to access personal keeper details.
+Unless you have a valid reason approved by the DVLA, such as a legal dispute, insurance case, or public safety issue, you won’t be able to access personal keeper details.

 However, you can access key information about a car’s past using a car owner check.
 This includes: